sonuabraham-aremedia/rising-sun-vitae/README.md

-# rising-sun-vite in staging branch
+# rising-sun-vite in staging branch with new cdn

 - node version needed:
 node version 16.16.0